Director: Chan-wook Park

 Duration: 133 min

 Sang-hyun (Kang-ho Song) is a dedicated priest who wants to help people more practically, so signs up to a vaccine research programme for a deadly virus.
-The vaccine doesn't work though and as his condition reaches a critical point doctors give Sang-hyun a blood transfusion, which although miraculously curing him, has the adverse affect of turning him into a vampire.
-His transformation gives the well meaning man not only a lust for blood, but also a craving for sins of the flesh.
-This causes him to embark on a sordid affair with an old friend's unhappy wife (Ok-bin Kim), who longs for a more exciting existence and when she discovers Sang-hyun's secret she wants to share his infliction.
+The vaccine doesn’t work though and as his condition reaches a critical point, doctors give Sang-hyun a blood transfusion, which although miraculously curing him, has the adverse effect of turning him into a vampire.
+His transformation gives the well-meaning man not only a lust for blood but also a craving for sins of the flesh.
+This causes him to embark on a sordid affair with an old friend’s unhappy wife (Ok-bin Kim), who longs for a more exciting existence and when she discovers Sang-hyun’s secret she wants to share his infliction.

-It's not always perfectly balanced though, with a few pacing issues and some confusing plot elements.
-In general the film could have been trimmed down a little, there are so many ideas in there I think losing a few wouldn't have harmed the film.
+It’s not always perfectly balanced though, with a few pacing issues and some confusing plot elements.
+In general, the film could have been trimmed down a little, there are so many ideas in there I think losing a few wouldn’t have harmed the film.
 An extended sex scene in the middle felt overly drawn out for instance.
-These are minor quibbles though when a film is this successful in subverting genres and offering up an original cinematic experience as opposed to the cookie-cutter trash that Hollywood so often churns out.
-Although I've not seen them and many journalists have made this statement already, I imagine this is a hell of a lot more mature and challenging than Twilight and it's sequel for instance.
+These are minor quibbles though when a film is this successful in subverting genres and offering up an original, intelligent cinematic experience as opposed to the Twilight franchise and other cookie-cutter vampire nonsense served up by Hollywood.

 It’s an incredibly visceral experience as you’d expect from the man that brought you the hammer fight and live octopus scenes in Old Boy and the frighteningly brutal scenes of revenge in Sympathy For Mr (and Lady) Vengeance.
 I didn’t find any of Thirst to be as uncomfortably nasty as some of those films though, with the humour and fantastical genre leanings being more apparent.
 That said, it’s still awash with blood and it does get grisly at times with some painfully realistic neck and bone-breaking scenes standing out in particular.

-Although I didn't find it quite as powerful or memorable as Sympathy For Mr Vengeance or Old Boy, I would say this is Chan-wook Park's most entertaining film and deserves as much success overseas as those found.
-Anyone who isn't familiar with his work should remedy that immediately and catch this on DVD or Blu-Ray when it hits the shelves tomorrow, you won't regret it.
+Although I didn’t find it quite as powerful or memorable as Sympathy For Mr Vengeance or Old Boy, I would say this is Chan-wook Park’s most entertaining film and deserves as much success overseas as those found.
+Anyone who isn’t familiar with his work should remedy that immediately and catch this on DVD or Blu-Ray, you won’t regret it.